 What We Do

 We support farmers and agribusiness professionals in developing countries to improve their livelihoods and food security.
-Farmer-to-Farmer sends volunteers from the U.S. on need-based assignments to provide hands-on training and mentorship to communities, agricultural cooperatives, agribusinesses, and educational institutions.
+Farmer-to-Farmer sends U.S.-based volunteers on technical assignments to provide hands-on training to communities, cooperatives, agribusinesses, and educational institutions.

 Why We Do It

-Too often, farmers in the developing world are cut off from the agricultural technologies and innovations that could help them improve their productivity and competitiveness.
-Farmers have the proven strength and resilience to lift their families and their communities out of poverty, but they need access to the best practices available.
-Farmer-to-Farmer is designed to help bridge this gap, we send highly-skilled volunteer consultants who can help small-holder farmers access the tools and information they need to thrive.
+Too often, farmers in the developing world are cut off from technologies and innovations that can improve their productivity and competitiveness.
+Farmers have the proven strength and resilience to lift their families and communities out of poverty, but they need access to the best practices available.
+Farmer-to-Farmer is designed to help bridge this gap - we send highly-skilled volunteers to help people access the tools and information they need to thrive.